BOM-98/atlas-rogue-project-5/README.md

 User stories were prioritized using the MoSCow method (Must have, Should have, Could have, Won't have)
 - #### [Link to the MoSCow Prioritization Board](https://github.com/users/BOM-98/projects/4/views/3)

 Some user stories relating to a blog section for the website were deemed to not be necessary and therefore were not added to the project.
-This could be added to the project on a future date as Tough Glove continue to grow.
+This could be added to the project on a future date.

 # Business Model CHANGE